visuellverstehen/statamic-content-renderer/README.md

 ### Preserving links targets

-When using the Content Renderer within a search transformer, it might be useful to be able to preserve link targets in the rendered output, to be able to find entries based on urls linked in the content.
+When using the Content Renderer within a search transformer, it might be useful to preserve link targets in the rendered output.
+This makes it possible to find entries based on urls linked in the content.
 You can instruct the renderer to add link targets in parenthesis behind the link text:

 ```php
 $renderer = (new Renderer())->$withLinkTargets();